TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 #### Example < 4.2

 Tyk Gateway versions < 4.2 have a dependency on *graphql-go-tools*.
 An alias needs to be configured to associate imports of *github.com/TykTechnologies/graphql-go-tools* with *github.com/jensneuse/graphql-go-tools*.
-To determine the dependency version open the *go.sum* file in the associated release branch of the [Gateway repository](https://github.com/TykTechnologies/tyk).
+To determine the dependency version open the *go.mod* file in the associated release branch of the [Gateway repository](https://github.com/TykTechnologies/tyk).
 For example, for Tyk Gateway v4.0.3, the dependency version for *graphql-go-tools* is *v1.6.2-0.20220426094453-0cc35471c1ca*.
-This can be found by inspecting the contents of *go.sum* in the *release-4.0.3* branch.
+This can be found by inspecting the contents of *go.mod* in the *release-4.0.3* branch, particularly the `replace` statements within.

 ```console
 mkdir tyk-plugin